movitzle/Short_Decoding_Time/README.md

 2. Within each folder there is a specific readme file with instructions of how to run

-3. Note that the scripts only creates individual plots, the composite plots in the manuscript were manually put together using the eps files.

 Dependencies:
 1. Pandas
 2. Seaborn